-But in my country, these people are a familiar sight.
+But in the Philippines, these people are a familiar sight.
 Poverty is the rule, not the exception.
 And when I say poverty, I mean knee-deep in the muck kind of poverty, and I can almost mean that literally.
 Forget about quality of life or even dignity; in a lot of cases, these people just want to survive.
-And you can see it in some of these homeless people's faces, their eyes conveying nothing but desperation.
+And you can see it in some of these homeless people’s faces, their eyes conveying nothing but desperation.

 There are con artists to be sure, who simply go out on the streets to beg, acting like they were handicapped or insane, just so they wouldn’t have to do an honest day’s work.
 But in a country where the poor outnumber the wealthy and the not-so-wealthy in mind-boggling numbers, it is difficult, if not impossible, to distinguish between the two.